jnss95/driver_74HC165/README.md

-# driver_74HC165
+# 74HC165 Driver
-Simple driver for the 74HC165 parallel in serial out shift register
+A simple avr driver for the 74HC165 parallel in serial out shift register